lucasbraun/database/23cfree/apex-javascript/apex-javascript.md

 ![](images/10-set-env-2.png "")

-TODO: continue here by entering the different code snippets that have to be inserted in the different page processes to make the demo work...
+TODO: continue here by entering the different code snippets that have to be inserted in the different page processes (see Backup section for old code snippets which need slight adjustments) to make the demo work...

 ## Backup